nasim-ahmmed19/sql-data-analytics-project/README.md

-# 📊 SQL Data Analytics Portfolio: Strategic Business Intelligence
+# 📊 SQL & Tableau Data Analytics Portfolio: Strategic Business Intelligence

 Welcome to my SQL Data Analytics project.
 This repository is built on a structured Data Warehouse environment where I transform Gold-layer tables into high-value business insights.
 The project focuses on the analytical journey—from data exploration and auditing to advanced performance analysis and automated reporting.